jelmerk/hnswlib/hnswlib-spark/README.md

 import com.github.jelmerk.spark.knn.evaluation.KnnEvaluator
 import com.github.jelmerk.spark.knn.hnsw.Hnsw
 import com.github.jelmerk.spark.linalg.Normalizer
+import com.github.jelmerk.spark.conversion.VectorConverter

+// often it is acceptable to use float instead of double precision.
+// this uses less memory and will be faster

+val converter = new VectorConverter()
+    .setInputCol("featuresAsMlLibVector")
+    .setOutputCol("features")

 // The cosine distance is obtained with the inner product after normalizing all vectors to unit norm
 // this is much faster than calculating the cosine distance directly